Umarfoo/Climate_Analysis_-_API_Python_SQLAlchemy-/README.md

 # Python SQLAlchemy - Climate Analysis & API

 ## Background
-Congratulations!
-I have decided to treat myself to a long holiday vacation in Honolulu, Hawaii!
-To help with my trip planning, I need to do some climate analysis on the area.
+I had decided to treat myself to a long holiday vacation in Honolulu, Hawaii!
+To help with my trip planning, I needed to do some climate analysis on the area.
 The following outlines what I needed to do.

 ## Step 1 - Climate Analysis and Exploration